-A panel will be established from which an appointment will be made and from which future vacancies may be filled.
+A panel will be established for AP Data Science and Analysis from which appointments will be made.
 Qualification and placement on a panel is not a guarantee of appointment to a position.
-The successful candidate will be appointed by the Policing Authority.

 Please note that once an offer of appointment has been accepted a candidate will be removed from the panel and no further offers of appointment will be made.
 Should similar type vacancies arise elsewhere in the Civil Service candidates may be drawn from this competition.